 Datasources

 Datasources are created by LogScale through a combination of tags on the data during ingestion, and the segments that are written to storage.
+The LogScale parser can define the tags during parsing.

 block-beta columns 8 A["#host=server1 #source=http.log"] block:block1:6 SegmentA1:1 space:2 SegmentA2:1 SegmentA3:1 end DS1["Datasource"] B["#host=server2 #source=http.log"] block:block2:6 SegmentB1:4 space:1 SegmentB2:1 end DS2["Datasource"] C["#host=server2 #source=loadbalance"] block:block3:6 SegmentC1 SegmentC2 SegmentC3 SegmentC4 SegmentC5 end DS3["Datasource"] D["#host=server3 #source=loadbalance"] block:block4:6 SegmentD1 SegmentD2 SegmentD3 SegmentD4 SegmentD5 SegmentD6 end DS4["Datasource"] blockArrowId6<["&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Time&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"]>(right):8 style DS1 fill:#fff,stroke:#fff; style DS2 fill:none,stroke:#fff; style DS3 fill:none,stroke:#fff; style DS4 fill:none,stroke:#fff;

-Each of the tag combinations is an individual datasource, and each datasource has it's own series of segments and timespan.
+Each of the tag combinations is an individual datasource, and each datasource has its own series of segments and timespan.

 Data sources affect both the ingestion and searching of data:

-• During ingestion, tags affect how data flows through the Kafka )(see Ingestion: Kafka Phase) and digest (see Ingestion: Digest Phase.
+• During ingestion, tags affect how data flows through the Kafka (see Ingestion: Kafka Phase) and digest (see Ingestion: Digest Phase).

 • When searching, the datasource is used to limit the segments needed to return the search results.
 If the query includes a specific tag, the segments searched can be limited to the matching datasource for the selected tags.

-Because of this combination of ingest and search impact for a datasource, you should choose your tags carefully to ensure that you are maximising the ingest and query speed.
+Because of this combination of ingest and search impact for a datasource, you should choose your tags carefully to ensure that you are maximizing the ingest and query speed.
 The basic principles can be categorised as follows:

-• A higher number of tags will create a higher number of datasources, and this will increase the number of minisegments and segments in general.
+• A higher number of tags will create a higher number of datasources, and this will increase the number of mini segments and segments in general.
 This increases the storage size on disk and increases the memory required by the Global Database to store the segment map.

 • A lower number of tags increases the number of segments that need to be accessed when searching, which may reduce performance.